 Entities commonly have a need to reference other entities.
 For example, a Component entity may want to declare who its owner is by mentioning a Group or User entity, and a User entity may want to declare what Group entities it is a member of.
 This article describes how to write those references in your yaml entity declaration files.

 Each entity in the catalog is uniquely identified by the triplet of its kind, namespace, and name.
 But that's a lot to type out manually, and in a lot of circumstances, both the kind and the namespace are fixed, or possible to deduce, or could have sane default values.
 So in order to help the writer, the catalog has a few tricks up its sleeve.

 Each reference can be expressed in one of two ways: as a compact string, or as a compound reference structure.

-This is the most common alternative, that is used in almost all circumstances.
+This is the most common alternative and is used in almost all circumstances.

 composed of between one and three parts in this specific order, without any

 - Optionally, the kind, followed by a colon